al-berger/regd/data/MANUAL.md

 ### Starting regd server

-When __regd__ server is started (invoked with the __--start__ option), it must be provided with three configuration options (all of them have default values): server address, access level and server name.
+When __regd__ server is started (invoked with the __--start__ option), it must be provided with four configuration options (all of them have default values): server address, access level, server name and data file.

 _Server address_